Aromatherapy Recipe for Brush-On Cuticle Oil

 Easy Cuticle Oil Recipe

-- Add carrier oil to a new or thoroughly cleaned nail polish bottle.
+- Add carrier oil to a new nail polish bottle.

 - Then add the essential oil.
 A dropper or pipette can help add the oils to the narrow opening of the nail polish bottle.